Azure/azure-rest-api-specs/specification/datafactory/resource-manager/readme.md

       - $(this-folder)/Microsoft.DataFactory/stable/2018-06-01/entityTypes/LinkedService.json
     reason:
       - DataFlow add type required

-suppressions:
-  - code: PropertiesTypeObjectNoDefinition
+  - suppress: PropertiesTypeObjectNoDefinition
     from: containerregistry.json
     reason: ADF parameterization feature is widely adopted and requires object type for most of the swagger properties.
-  - code: AvoidAdditionalProperties
+  - suppress: PropertiesTypeObjectNoDefinition
     from: containerregistry.json
     reason: ADF feature is widely adopted and requires additionalProperties for most of the swagger properties.
 ```